Dementia with Lewy bodies

 Diagnosing dementia takes time.
 Dementia with Lewy bodies can be mistaken for other types of dementia, and other conditions.
 It’s important to get an accurate diagnosis, as this will change the treatment.

 If someone has possible dementia symptoms, their GP will want to talk to them, and someone who knows them well.
-They’ll ask about symptoms and how they’re affecting day-to-day life.
-A physical examination and blood and urine samples can help to rule out other conditions.
-The GP will test for signs of dementia by asking the person questions and to complete certain activities.
+They’ll ask about symptoms and how they affect day-to-day life.
+A physical examination and blood and pee (urine) samples can help to rule out other conditions.
+The GP will test for signs of dementia by asking the person questions and to complete some activities.

-If a GP suspect dementia, they’ll refer the person to a specialist.
+If the GP suspects dementia, they’ll refer the person to a specialist.
 The specialist may recommend brain scans to help confirm the diagnosis.
 These include MRI and CT scans, and a specialised brain scan called a SPECT scan, which can help identify Lewy body dementia.

 Specialist dementia care homes